In addition you may download and print our Athlete Intake Form to complete prior to your first visit.Download Intake Form

 B.A.
 (Hons), D.C., C.S.C.S.

-On top of being a certified Strength & Conditioning Specialist, Dr. Mike also employs several therapies including diversified chiropractic, Active Release Techniques®, and exercise rehabilitation to achieve optimal outcomes for his patients.
+On top of being a certified Strength & Conditioning Specialist (CSCS) and Titleist Performance Institute (TPI) practitioner, Dr. Duffy also employs several therapies including Active Release Techniques® (ART), McKenzie Method of Mechanical Diagnosis and Therapy (MDT), and exercise rehabilitation to achieve optimal outcomes for his patients.

-Dr. Mike firmly believes movement is medicine, encouraging patients to become active participants in the journey to a healthy, pain-free lifestyle.
+Dr. Duffy firmly believes movement is medicine, encouraging patients to become active participants in the journey to a healthy, pain-free lifestyle.

 DC MASc BEng (Biomedical)